 Maybe they continue to plan trips and vacations for themselves or their friends without inviting you.
 Or maybe they talk excitedly and in great detail about the dream studio apartment they can’t wait to put down a deposit on.

-It’s possible they just don’t want to assume you’ll continue dating.
+It’s possible that they just don’t want to assume you’ll continue dating.
 Maybe they just haven’t given a long-term relationship much thought.

 But these signs could also indicate this partner isn’t ready to commit.